 Jack Fahy founded the Wattle Day Association in 1998

-Current Wattle Day Association President, Terry Fewtrell, says: “This award is great recognition of the work that Jack did to promote wattle as our national floral emblem and National Wattle Day – 1 September, as a celebration of Australia – its land and its people”.
+Wattle Day Association President (2012-2019) Terry Fewtrell, said: “This award is great recognition of the work that Jack did to promote wattle as our national floral emblem and National Wattle Day – 1 September, as a celebration of Australia – its land and its people”.

 “The resurgence that Australia is seeing in the significance of wattle as our pre-eminent national symbol is the result of Jack’s dedication and work with the Association that he founded 20 years ago.